Nuu-maan/DSA/Python/searching/advanced/README.md

 # Advanced Searching Problems

-This folder contains challenging searching algorithm problems, typically found on LeetCode.
+This folder contains extremely challenging searching algorithm problems, typically found on LeetCode.
 Each problem includes:

 - `questionX.txt`: The interview question with a source link
 - `answerX.py`: A clean, type-safe Python solution with docstrings and sample usage